top of page

 The Met is responsible for maintaining the peace and is accountable in law for the exercise of policing powers, and to the Mayor’s Office for Policing and Crime (MOPAC) for the delivery of efficient and effective policing, management of resources and expenditure.
 At all times the Commissioner and his officers remain operationally independent, in the service of the public.

-We operate through operational functions, each headed by an Assistant Commissioner:
+We serve London through five operational functions, each headed by an Assistant Commissioner who sits on the Management Board and all reporting into the Deputy Commissioner:

 • Trust and Legitimacy leads on the cultural portfolio; diversity and Inclusion; approach to community engagement.